… Click here for more information: http://www.lanarkshiresexualhealth.org/hiv-hepatitis/hiv-and- aids /the-hiv-test/

 Why do we celebrate World AIDS Day?

 On the 1st of December each year we raise awareness of World AIDS Day.
-More than 100,000 people are living with HIV in the UK today, but around 1 in 6 people in the UK living with HIV don’t know they have it – making regular testing very important.
+Around 90,000 people are living with HIV in the UK today, 96% of those diagnosed are now accessing treatment and 97% have viral suppression.
+Around 12% of people in the UK living with HIV don’t know they have it – making regular testing very important.
+HIV continues to disproportionately affect men who …

 … to understand is through listening to people who live with it every day.